7:00pm PT by Jackie Strause

 All four of Brown's finalists are falling in love with her, though only two spoke the words aloud to the star: Wyatt and controversial frontrunner Luke Parker.
 But, as Brown told Wyatt's mother, the singer-songwriter is the only finalist who heard from Brown that she, too, is falling in love.

 Further complicating the episode for viewers is another swirling claim that finalist Peter Weber, whose hometown aired first on Monday, has also been accused of having a girlfriend while auditioning for the show.
 A Twitter user posted a picture of the Delta pilot kissing a woman and wrote, "Pete: auditioned for this show while simultaneously dating one of my best friends.
 And begging her to move in with him."
 Franchise spoiler blogger Steve Carbone of Reality Steve said he spoke to the alleged woman in question, but she did not want to publish an interview.
+(The woman, model Calee Lutes, later came forward to share her side of the story with Entertainment Tonight.)

 Coming off a controversial casting season for last year's Bachelorette, ABC and producers Warner Bros.
 Television experimented with Brown's season by releasing the names of the contestants early, in hopes that the vigilant audience, known as Bachelor Nation, would take to social media and help weed out any bad seeds.
 (ABC and Warner Bros.
 Television have not commented on either Wyatt or Weber.)